The Tree Farm What We Raise, When It's Ripe

 Flowers that dry

 Many kinds of flowers can be dried.
 Because dried flowers aren't perishable, they can be used for special events at any time during the year.
 They can be picked, dried and even arranged months before an event.
 Statice and gomphrena from The Tree Farm have been used for February weddings.
-Decorations for fall events have included a mixture of dried flowers, ornamental gourds, and broom corn.
+Decorations for fall events have included a mixture of dried flowers and ornamental gourds.

 Picked and dried at their peak, dried flowers store and can be used year round.
 The best times to pick flowers to dry are: